Darpan-10/Smart-Hostel-Management-System/README.md

    - **Windows:** Run `net start MongoDB` as Administrator, or start it via the Services app.
    - **Linux/macOS:** Run `sudo systemctl start mongod` or `brew services start mongodb-community`.

-2. Once MongoDB is active, traverse back to the root folder `hostel-mern/` and run the development environment using node `concurrently` (which will spin up **both** the backend and frontend simultaneously):
+2. Once MongoDB is active, traverse back to the root folder `hostel-mern/` and run the development environment using node `concurrently` (which will spin up **both** the backend and the Vite-powered frontend simultaneously):
 ```bash
 # Go to root directory
 cd ../